uon-language/specification/spec.md

 **Editor**: Yves Chevallier <ycr@x0x.ch>

-Copyright(C) 2018 Yves Chevallier
+Copyright© 2018 Yves Chevallier

 ## Introduction

-In 2018 three major serialization formats are commonly used across Internet: `XML`, `JSON` and `YAML`.
+In 2018 three major serialization formats are commonly used across the Internet: `XML`, `JSON` and `YAML`.
 Both are great, simple and well specified, but many would argue that:

 * `XML` is great but cumbersome
 * `JSON` is awesome but lack validation by design
-* `YAML` is human-friendly but not great for m2m communication
+* `YAML` is human friendly but not great for m2m communication

 Seen from another perspective: